top of page

 Mackenzie Maher age 3, propped up for the photo, prior to the development of the first GyroStim prototype.

-Motivation
+The Motivation

 Frustrated but determined, Kevin and Rhonda realized they needed a safer, more efficient solution.
-After searching high and low for specialized therapy equipment, they were disheartened to discover that no such device existed—nothing that could provide the consistent, controlled vestibular stimulation that Mackenzie so desperately needed.
+After searching high and low for specialized therapy equipment, they were shocked to discover that no such device existed—nothing that could provide the consistent, controlled vestibular stimulation that Mackenzie so desperately needed.

 Kevin, a seasoned engineer with 20 years of experience working with robotic systems, refused to accept this as the end of the road.
 He turned his frustration into resolve and began to sketch out an idea.
 He envisioned a rotational chair that would safely rotate Mackenzie, providing the motion-induced therapeutic stimulation she needed.
 With a child’s car seat, plywood, and various bits of hardware in his garage, Kevin set to work one summer afternoon in 2002.